ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-mhd.md

 transactions between them.

 ### Actor options
-For all actors the Comprehensive Metadata Option and the XDS on FHIR Option SHALL be supported.
+For all actors the Comprehensive Metadata Option SHALL be supported.
 For all actors the Metadata as defined in Annex 3 SHALL be supported.

 ### Required Actor Groupings
-The Actors Document Recipient and Document Responder MUST be grouped according to the XDS on FHIR grouping condition see Table 33.3-1: MHD - Actors Required Grouping.
 This national extension enforces authentication and authorization for access control.
 Therefore actors of this profile must be grouped with actors of other profiles according to the following table: